 (a) Perform a generation sensitivity analysis.
 The generation sensitivity analysis will evaluate the effect that proposed Generation Resources in or near the study area will have on a recommended transmission project.
 Generation Resources that have signed Standard Generation Interconnection Agreements (SGIAs) but were not included in the study cases because they did not meet all of the requirements for inclusion in the cases pursuant to Section 6.9, Addition of Proposed Generation to the Planning Models, will be included in the sensitivity analysis.
 ERCOT shall not consider the results of the generation sensitivity analysis in determining project need during its independent review of the project; and

-(b) Evaluate impacts related to the Load scaling used in the study on any constraints resulting in project recommendations.
+(b) Evaluate impacts related to the load scaling used in the study on any constraints resulting in project recommendations.
 The results of this evaluation shall be included in the final recommendations in the independent review.

+(5) ERCOT’s independent review shall incorporate and consider historical load and any Substantiated Load.

 3.1.4.2 Use of Regional Transmission Plan

-(1) If a project submitted for RPG review is included in the Regional Transmission Plan, and no changes are identified which would affect the need for the proposed project through the comment period described in Section 3.1.5, Regional Planning Group Comment Process, then the Regional Transmission Plan may serve as the ERCOT Independent Review of the proposed project, if required.
+(1) If a project submitted for RPG review is included in the Regional Transmission Plan, and no changes are identified which would affect the need for the proposed project through the comment period described in Section 3.1.5, Regional Planning Group Comment Process, then the Regional Transmission Plan may serve as the ERCOT Independent Review of the proposed project.

 (2) Tier 1, 2, and 3 projects that are included in the Regional Transmission Plan should be submitted for RPG Project Review at an appropriate lead time.
 Generally, this lead time should be sufficient to allow the review to be completed before the TSP reaches the decision point at which it must initiate the engineering and procurement in order to meet the required in-service date, but not farther in advance than is necessary.
 In general, these lead times will be three to four months for Tier 3 projects and six to seven months for Tier 1 and 2 projects.